30 Modern Logo Design Ideas To Inspire Your Creative Genius

 By blending colors, graphic designers create bold statements using a broader color palette to create fresh modern logos.

-Instagram’s rebranded logo is one relevant example:
+Instagram’s rebranded logo is one relevant example of this design style:

-The best part of using gradient colors when designing modern logos is that you can easily adapt them to GIFs and use them in your digital marketing strategy.
+As a logo maker, the best part of using gradient colors when designing modern logos is that you can easily adapt them to GIFs and use them in your digital marketing strategy.

 #3.
 Textbox Logos